deeksha7chauhan/NeetCode150Practice/README.md

 **Iterative** version	Requires us to remember where we paused → use stack **Stack (LIFO)**	Works like recursive function calls **Order matters**	Push right first, so left is processed first uses a stack behind the scenes!

+In recursive DFS, the function calls are managed by the call stack.
+In iterative DFS, we manage that ourselves — using a Stack<TreeNode>.